Download the all-new Republic app:

 Advertisement

-According to WTO estimates, developing countries incurred approximately $10 billion in customs duties loss on import of e-commerce products from developed nations in 2017, with India alone facing a loss of nearly $500 million.
-With surge in imports of electronic transmissions, including movies, digital books, and video games, India stresses growing magnitude of potential revenue losses.
+According to WTO estimates, developing countries incurred approximately $10 billion in customs duties loss on the import of e-commerce products from developed nations in 2017, with India alone facing a loss of nearly $500 million.
+With the surge in imports of electronic transmissions, including movies, digital books, and video games, India stresses the growing magnitude of potential revenue losses.

 Advertisement